Mruchus/dance-sync-analysis/README.md

 (Some come already packaged with the standard Python installation)

 ### Executing
-Download the folder and run the main python file called 'sync_final.py'
+Download the folder and run the main python file called **'sync_final.py'**.
+Make sure the videos are in **.mov** format and are the same dimension i.e. 1280x720 px

 ## Acknowledgments
 * Inspiration: https://www.youtube.com/watch?v=zxhXj72WClE